michaelhasey/Architectural_Image-Synthesis-Control-Methods/README.md

 ## About

-There are many examples of image synthesis applications in art, design, and architecture.
-Algorithms like GANs have allowed designers to automatically generate new imagery, from Renaissance paintings, furniture designs, or photographs of particular architectural styles.
-However, the overwhelming majority of these projects fail to provide any level of synthesis control, thus reinforcing the stigma of algorithms being untamed and unknown black-box entities.
+There are many examples of image synthesis applications being used to generate images of art, design objects, and architecture.
+However, the overwhelming majority of these projects do not provide accurate methods of controlling or modifying what is being created.
+For instance, if you want to change only a persons hairstyle rather than their entire face within a generated portrait image.

-This project aims to shed light on some of these algorithms and reveal how image generation of Zaha-hadid style buildings can be controlled through direct interaction with latent vector space.
+This project aims to explore various methods to target and control various elements within generated images through direct interaction with latent vector space.
+In particular, how images generated in the style of Zaha hadid buildings can be carefully modified by a designer.
 Here, various models such as VanillaGAN, CycleGAN, and StyleGAN2 are used to explore different control techniques.
 For training and testing data, a small custom dataset of 220 images of zaha hadid designed office buildings was used.

 ![](images/splash.png)